Steps to become a Registered Dietitian in Nebraska

 The Department of Health and Human Services in Nebraska, which is part of the Division of Public Health, licenses dietitians in Nebraska.
 However, unlike other states, Nebraska licenses dietitians as Licensed Medical Nutrition Therapists, with the credential being LMNT.

-This requirement is in line with the Commission of Dietetic Registration (CDR), which requires you to complete a course of study resulting in a bachelor’s or graduate degree from a college or university that is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+- Completing a course of study resulting in a bachelor’s or graduate degree from a college or university that is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND); and

 ACEND-Accredited Dietetic Programs in Nebraska: